ESC

 0 sq km (fresh water only)

-four times the size of Washington, DC (land area only)
+four times the size of Washington, D.C. (land area only)

 tropical; heavy year-round rainfall, especially in the eastern islands; located on southern edge of the typhoon belt with occasionally severe damage